havenweb/haven/README.md

 2. Clone the repository: `git clone https://github.com/havenweb/haven.git`
 3. Run `cd haven`
 4. Run `docker compose up`
+5. Haven will be listening on port 3000

 Feel free to use the included `Dockerfile` and `docker-compose.yml`.
-You probably want to modify the env vars in `docker-compose.yml` to specify a different `HAVEN_USER_EMAIL` and `HAVEN_USER_PASS`.
+You will  want to modify the env vars in `docker-compose.yml` to specify a different `HAVEN_USER_EMAIL` and `HAVEN_USER_PASS`.
 These will be used to create you initial user (and password) on startup.
+The `docker-compose.yml` file will build the docker image from source.
+If you want to use a standalone `docker-compose.yml` that pulls a pre-built image, use the file in the `deploymentscrips/` directory.

 Docker images are published to the [GitHub Container Registry](https://github.com/havenweb/haven/pkgs/container/haven)

-## Other Linux Systems
+## Raspberry Pi and Other Linux Systems

-Given the differences between Linux platforms I can't give fool-proof deployment instructions for every platform but take a look at the Raspberry PI deployment script.
-It is not universal, but it should be pretty close for most debian-based systems.
+I strongly suggest you use to the docker installation method above.